Jewellery Care | Stephen Webster

 Stones may chip if hit with enough force.
 Gemstones such as Amethyst, Emerald, Opal, Pearl, Peridot, Tanzanite, and Tourmaline are very delicate and easily abraded.

 Take care to avoid contact with nail polish remover, perfume, or hairspray.
 Alcohol, oil-based perfumes, and emollients can remove plating and damage gemstones.

 We advise removing your jewellery or wearing gloves when carrying out household chores that involve chemicals or abrasives.

 Diamonds are well known for their hardness on the Mohs scale, however, they can still be chipped or cracked when knocked and care should be taken to avoid harsh contact when worn.
 Diamonds can be easily cleaned using a small amount of liquid soap in hot water and dried using a lint-free cloth to remove any dirt and grease to bring back its shine.

 Crystal Haze is unique to Stephen Webster and has its very own care guides to ensure the longevity of your pieces.
 We would advise your Crystal Haze is kept away from strong light sources, chemicals, extreme changes in temperature and prolonged submerged in water.
 This will keep the stone from separating and keep the piece looking as perfect as the day you choose it.

 You can keep the stone clean by rubbing it with a lint-free cloth to remove any dirt or fingerprints that may have appeared.
 Should you notice the stone has become loose in the setting, we recommend bringing your jewellery into our London Salon or Stephen Webster stockists, to have the piece checked over.

 Sapphires & Rubies

-Porous gemstones, including amber, turquoise, opals and pearls can be stained by oils or liquids, so it’s important to avoid contact with face creams, lotions and household chemicals.
+Porous gemstones, including Amber, Turquoise, Opals and Pearls can be stained by oils or liquids, so it is important to avoid contact with face creams, lotions, and household chemicals.